Stuffed Honeynut Squash with Couscous and Feta

 - juice and zest of 1 lemon

-- sage and crumbled feta cheese to top
+- sage and crumbled feta cheese , for serving

 Instructions

 - Roast your squashPreheat your oven to 400 degrees F. Slice your squash vertically, and scoop out the seeds.
 Place your squash skin down and flesh side up on a baking sheet with parchment paper.
-Season with olive oil, salt and pepper.Bake and roast under tender, about 40-50 minutes.
+Season with extra-virgin olive oil, kosher salt and black pepper.Bake and roast under tender, about 40 to 50 minutes.

 - Make your couscousWhile that’s roasting, make your couscous according to the package instructions in a pot.
 Boil your water (you can use water or I feel like more depth of flavor when using vegetable broth, but that’s totally optional) and season your water with salt, pepper, turmeric powder and paprika.
 When it’s boiling, add in your couscous to cook.
 Stir the mixture of couscous to combine until finished, fluff out with a rice.
 Toss your couscous off the heat with half of your lemon juice and zest, finish off your dish with the other half.